 There will be more interior features and options, while the material used will be nicer than a Scamp or Casita.

-Niceties such as full bathrooms and twin beds are available, and the overall quality and design of the interior is a step up from the smaller trailers.
+Niceties such as full bathrooms and a dual RV twin mattress setup are available, and the overall quality and design of the interior is a step up from the smaller trailers.

 Storage space is more abundant due to the larger size.
 But again, these benefits come at a cost of more weight and less ability to fit into the smallest of camping spots.